+My husband and I did quite a few local PNW road trips when I was pregnant with both of my boys.
 There is just something about taking a road trip that is absolutely magical.

 The memories made while conversing over miles and miles of pavement, the fresh new scenery out the windows as you are rolling right along.
 It’s just so wonderful!

-However, if you happen to find yourself in need of taking a road trip while pregnant, there are a number of things that you can do to make your road trip a little more pleasant, and comfortable.
+If you happen to find yourself in need of taking a road trip while pregnant, there are a number of things that you can do to make your road trip a little more pleasant, and comfortable.

 Take a look at some of the best tips for your upcoming road trip.